googleinterns/step121-2020/server/README.md

 The server will automatically read any variables in .env and add it to its own environment.
 During production, we can either directly add a .env file containing a production configuration to the production area, or, we can launch the server and set the environment variables ourselves.

 ## Datastore Emulation
-For launching a datastore emulator locally, run `yarn run datastore:start`.
+For launching a datastore emulator locally, run `npm run datastore:start`.
 This requires Docker to be installed.
 If you are using Cloud Shell, then the `gcloud` sdk should already be installed, so you can probably manually launch a datastore emulator.

 ## Server
-For testing the server, run `yarn run watch`.
+For testing the server, run `npm run watch`.
 This will launch the server.
 It will also restart the server everytime a source file changes.